40+ Cinco de Mayo Appetizers to Get the Party Started

 Street Corn Salad

 Mexican street corn salad, also known as esquites, combines the fresh flavors of summer in a bright, citrusy and irresistible dish.
-This fresh corn salad is easy to whip up for a last-minute cookout, and it can easily lighten up any heavy summer meal.
-This mexican street corn salad recipe is sure to impress.
+This summery side gets a pop of sweetness from the fresh corn kernels and a creamy, salty component from the crumbled cotija cheese.
+With just a drizzle of olive oil and a squeeze of fresh lime juice, the flavorful ingredients come together in one balanced bowl.
+This simple salad is easy to whip up for a last-minute cookout, and it can easily lighten up any heavy summer meal.

 Spicy Chorizo Monkey Bread